dotnet/arcade/Documentation/Darc.md

 ### **`set-goal`**

-Sets a goal build time for the definition per Channel in minutes.
+Sets a goal build time for the definition per channel in minutes.
 Only dnceng is in scope.
 This is captured for the [Power BI dashboard](https://dev.azure.com/dnceng/public/_dashboards/dashboard/40ac4990-3498-4b3a-85dd-2ffde961d672).

 **Sample**:
 ```